muffin87/helm-tutorial/part-06/README.md

 team which is consuming your charts.
 The link provided above will give your detailed info how to set this up._

-If we want to download the mysql chart and our base URL is http://my-chart-repo.example.com/charts, we would do a GET on http://my-chart-repo.example.com/charts/mysql-1.0.0.tgz.
+If we want to download the mysql Chart and our base URL is http://my-chart-repo.example.com/charts, we would do a GET on http://my-chart-repo.example.com/charts/mysql-1.0.0.tgz.
 Simple isn't it?

 You now wonder what the `index.yaml` is for?
-Well, for some operations you need some metadata of the charts, since the only thing we have on the web server side are the packaged and compressed charts and thos only have the name and the chart version on them.
+Well, for some operations you need some metadata of the Charts, since the only thing we have on the web server side are the packaged and compressed Charts and those only have the name and the Chart version on them.
 An operation where we need the `index.yaml` would for example be `helm repo update`.
 But what metadata is actually inside that file?